 From here, find the channel you want to edit and click the settings gear icon on the lower right hand corner.

 From here, you will click the "Access" tab and will be brought to the page where you can change the owner of a channel.

 You will be brought to a page where you can transfer channel ownership, edit permissions for the channel, and include guest users.

-To transfer ownership, hit the 'Transfer Ownership' button and select the new owner from your Slack team!
+To transfer ownership, hit the 'Transfer Owner' button and select the new owner from your Slack team!

 To edit permissions for the channel, you can search Slack users for who you would like to have channel permissions.

 *Please note* The "Transfer Ownership" action can not be undone.
 If you do need to transfer ownership back, the new channel owner will have to do it.